rondoval/IrrigationEstimator/README.md

 5. Irrigation should be run for `daily_adjusted_run_time` amount of time (which is 0 is `bucket`>=0).
 Afterwards, the `bucket` needs to be reset (using `reset_bucket`).
 It's up to the user of the component to build the automation for this final step.

 There are many more options available, see below.
 To understand how `precipitation`, `netto precipitation`, the `bucket` and irrigation interact, see [example behavior on the Wiki](https://github.com/jeroenterheerdt/HAsmartirrigation/wiki/Example-behavior-in-a-week).

-## Operation modes
-You can use this component in various modes:
-1. **Full Open Weather Map**.
-In this mode all data comes from the Open Weather Map service.
-You will need to create and provide an API key.
-See [Getting Open Weater Map API Key](#getting-open-weather-map-api-key) below for instructions.
-2. **Full Sensors**.
-Using sensors.
-In this mode all data comes from sensors such as a weather station.
-When specificying a sensor for precipitation, note that it needs to be a cumulative daily sensor.
-Open Weather Map is not used and you do not need an API key.
-3. **Mixed**.
-A combination of 1) and 2).
-In this mode part of the data is supplied by sensors and part by Open Weather Map.
-In this mode you will need to create and provide an API key.
-See [Getting Open Weater Map API Key](#getting-open-weather-map-api-key) below for instructions.
-When specificying a sensor for precipitation, note that it needs to be a cumulative daily sensor.
-4. **Not calculating**.
-This mode allows you to skip the calculations of evapotranspiration all together and instead rely on a sensor to provide this value.
-In this mode, you will need to specify a precipitation sensor as well.
-Both of these need to be a cumulative daily sensor.

-When planning to set up mode 2) (Full Sensors), 3) (Mixed) or 4) (Not Calculating) see [Measurements and Units](https://github.com/jeroenterheerdt/HAsmartirrigation/wiki/Measurements-and-Units) for more information on the measurements and units expected by this component.

 ## Getting the best results
 In order to get the most accurate results using sensors is preferable either from your own weather station or from another, from example through [Weatherflow Smart Weather](https://github.com/briis/smartweather).
 If you have a weather station that provides evapotranspiration (ET) values, use that (mode 4).
 If you do not have that, use sensors including solar radiation (mode 3).
 If you do not have access to a sensor that provides solar radiation, let this component estimate it but use sensors for the other inputs (modified mode 3).
 If you do have access to limited amount of sensors (say only temperature) use that and use Open Weather Map for the rest (mode 2).
 If you do not have access to any sensors at all use Open Weather Map (mode 1).